libertypi/regen/README.md

 ### Example 2

-Extract a list of regular expressions to a word list:
+Expand regular expressions into a word list:

 ```python
 >>> from regen import Regen